 Teachers lead the academic discourse, and students answer the questions on the application pages.
 These lessons also provide structure for hands-on science activities that may be conducted in class.
-Teachers are invited to use the scoring rubrics found on p.
-104.
+Teachers are invited to use the scoring rubrics found on P. 104.

-The 9 Assessment / Lessons
+- The 9 Assessment / Lessons

 - There are 9 assessment lessons.
-Each contains a crossword and an application page. - The crosswords contain clues from all the preceding articles and crosswords. - The application pages have questions based on prior material. - The assessment crossword clues without page numbers are from the two preceding articles. - The only clues with page references are for clues students have already had, which are based on articles that come later in the book; and clues based on glossary words.
+Assessments 1, 2, 4, 5, 7, 8 contain a crossword and an application page.
+Assessments 3, 6, and 9 contain a non-fiction article and an application page. - The crosswords contain clues from all the preceding articles and crosswords. - The application pages have questions based on prior material. - The assessment crossword clues without page numbers are from the two preceding articles. - The only clues with page references are for clues students have already had, which are based on articles that come later in the book; and clues based on glossary words.
 Also, as before, clues requiring students to use the key words in the clue to find the solution in the glossary have a star ★ identifying them as this type of clue.